emman27/JENKINS-27413-workaround-library/README.md

 # JENKINS-27413 workaround library

-This [pipeline library][2] contains a workaround for Jenkins issue [ JENKINS-27413][1].
+This [pipeline library][2] contains a workaround for Jenkins issue [JENKINS-27413][1].
 It provides a new step `unstashParam` that saves file parameter to a workspace.

+This was mainly forked to get faster turnaround on issues as well as the option of using git instead of hg.

 ## Configuration